AR banner

 Burial details:

-Plt.Off Joseph 'Joe' Widger Murphy Macdonald.
+Plt Off.
+Joseph Widger Murphy ‘Joe’ Macdonald.
 Birkdale Roman Catholic Cemetery, Lancaster.
 Grave Ref: Sec.
 M. Grave 83.
 Son of William and Mary Joseph Macdonald.
 Husband of Phyllis Macdonald of Knighton, Radnorshire, Wales

 Sgt.
 Thomas George William Shepherd.
 Stockton-On-Tees Cemetery (Durham Road) Sec.
 M.1.
 C. of E. Row E. Grave 9.
 Son of William and Edith Evelyn Shepherd, of Stockton-on-Tees, England.

-Sgt George Herbert Tough.
+Sgt.
+George Herbert Tough.
 Mount Jerome Cemetery, Dublin, Ireland.
 Grave Ref: A. 16-404-17420.
-Son of Mr and Mrs Herbert Tough and stepson of Evelyn Elizabeth Tough of Rathgar, Dublin (2) George was born 17 August, 1920 in Dublin and is remembered on the St. Laurence's Church WW2 Memorial in Dublin.
+Born on the 17th August 1920 in Dublin.
+Son of Mr and Mrs Herbert Tough and stepson of Evelyn Elizabeth Tough of Rathgar, Dublin.

 Pages of Outstanding Interest